ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - maxLong							              (Defines maximum longtitude, a geo-spatial property.)
   	- mileStoneQueryPosition            (Defines the position in terms of percents at which a milestone query is executed (related to Online and Replication Benchmark feature))

-      Sample definitions.properties file can be found in the distribution jar file.
+      Sample definitions.properties file can be found in the distribution folder.

   * Conifgure the driver to :
   	 - Generate Data - enable phases : loadOntologies, loadReferenceDatasets, generateCreativeWorks